Aliases for PKN2 Gene

 Previous GeneCards Identifiers for PKN2 Gene

 GeneCards Summary for PKN2 Gene

 PKN2 (Protein Kinase N2) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include protein serine/threonine kinase activity and histone deacetylase binding.
+Among its related pathways are PI3K-Akt signaling pathway and Salmonella infection (KEGG).
+GO annotations related to this gene include poly(A) RNA binding and protein kinase activity.
 An important paralog of this gene is PRKCB.

 UniProtKB/Swiss-Prot for PKN2 Gene